Eadrom/arch_mate/README.md

 * mate-netbook has never worked for me.
 * cannot make mate-indicator-applet because arch/aur lacks libido3

-This is currently updated with a cron job (with the script ./update.sh) on a 6 hour basis.
+This is currently updated with a cron job (with the script ./update.sh) on a 6 hour basis, every 12 am and pm local Greece time (with daylight savings when applicable).